zooniverse/front-end-monorepo/README.md

 docker-compose build
 ```

-`docker-compose up` runs local builds of the project app at http://localhost:3000 and the content pages app at http://localhost:3001
+`docker-compose up` runs local production builds of the project app at http://localhost:3000 and the content pages app at http://localhost:3001

 `docker-compose down` stops the running container.